davidsheffield/McMScripts/README.md

 Some scripts require getting a CERN SSO cookie before using them.
 They can be obtained for the production instance of McM with

-`cern-get-sso-cookie -u https://cms-pdmv.cern.ch/mcm/ -o ~/private/prod-cookie.txt --krb --reprocess`
+`cern-get-sso-cookie -u https://cms-pdmv.cern.ch/mcm/ -o ~/private/prod-cookie.txt --krb`

 and for the dev/test instance with

-`cern-get-sso-cookie -u https://cms-pdmv-dev.cern.ch/mcm/ -o ~/private/dev-cookie.txt --krb --reprocess`
+`cern-get-sso-cookie -u https://cms-pdmv-dev.cern.ch/mcm/ -o ~/private/dev-cookie.txt --krb`

 Run these commands before setting up a CMSSW environment.
 If these to not work, try to run [getCookie.sh](getCookie.sh).